 Technology problems are not an excuse for lateness.
 Anticipate any technical glitches and give yourself plenty of time to submit your work.
 Do not wait until the last minute.
 I cannot be held responsible for lost emails, attachments that won't open, Webcourses being down, unreliable internet connections, etc. Save your assignments in the proper, readable format (.doc, .docx, .rtf, .pdf), clearly label your files, and save often.
 I will not be responsible for catching up students who have fallen behind in the class.
 I have outlined the entire course for you week-by-week with all due dates so that you know what is coming ahead of time.
-Do not rely solely on the calendar function on Webcourses since it is limited.
-Follow the dates listed in the course schedule and learning modules.
+Follow the course schedule and learning modules.